Ko11e/Bogardens-blacksmith/README.md

 #### The Hero section
   However, this is not featured on the contacts page, to create a minimalist look and make the focus on the contact form.
-  -The section features an attention-grabbing animation to highlight the site's main content.
+  - The section features an attention-grabbing animation to highlight the site's main content.
-  -The photo in the section has a text overlay informing the user of the name of the company and its region of location.
+  - The photo in the section has a text overlay informing the user of the name of the company and its region of location.

   (Image of the hero)

 ### Main page
 #### About us section
-  -In this section the user gets more information about the company and its history.
+  - In this section the user gets more information about the company and its history.
-  -Its introduces the user to what the company has to offer, as in courses and products.
+  - Its introduces the user to what the company has to offer, as in courses and products.
-  -The images in this section showcase the forge and its owner, providing a friendly atmosphere for the user.
+  - The images in this section showcase the forge and its owner, providing a friendly atmosphere for the user.

+  (picture of about us section)

 ### Courses section
-  -
+  - This section will allow the user to see the four standers cousers that the company has to offer, with a short text explaning the indvidual courses.
+  - By hoovering over the image the user gets an infomation that they can send a booking request by a link.

+  (Picture of the courses section)

 ### Existing Features

-- __Courses section__